Audio Attacks and Defenses against AED Systems -- A Practical Study: Methodology

 \textbf{Adversarial Training}.
 This is a popular technique applied by several researchers~\cite{Wang2019,Song2018}.
 It consists of introducing some adversarial examples into the training set, thus leading to increased resilience against adversarial attacks through learning directly from adversarial examples.
 While adversarial learning has been mostly been used for image classification tasks, we examine its effectiveness for AED systems.

 \textbf{Audio Denoising}.
-Our third countermeasure uses audio denoising techniques to remove or at least mitigate the noise previously introduced to the disturbed samples.
+Our second countermeasure uses audio denoising techniques to remove or at least mitigate the noise previously introduced to the disturbed samples.
 Other works have used filters to perform audio denoising, thus leading to improvement in classifier's performance.
 Some works~\cite{kiapuchinski2012,Hodgson2010,Audacity2020} used some variation of a technique called \emph{Spectral Noise Gating}~\cite{Hodgson2010}.
 Such work consists of performing the reduction of a signal found to be below a given threshold (the noise), and an important point about it was brought up by Kiapuchinski et al.~\cite{kiapuchinski2012}, consisting of its requirement to have a noise profile (extracted from the known noise), from which a smoothing factor will be derived and applied to the signal that requires denoising (the whole sound).

-However, in practice, the adversary can generate any type of noise to be infused to the audio samples.
-And, it is impractical to denoise an audio for any possible use of noise.
-Therefore, we modified the denoising spectral gating function so it does not require the noise function.

-Our own custom denoising spectral gating function was implemented on top explained standard approach, however, unlike in the original, for each sound we attempt to denoise, our algorithm uses the same ``whole sound'' as the noise profile donor, and as such, does not require a separate file with noise for that purpose.
-We consider this to be more suited to be part of a practical system, as it requires no prior knowledge about the noise being injected by the adversary.
-Required computations are as such, done twice for each audio sample being denoised, one for the noisy profile, and one for the audio of interest profile.

-In its implementation, for smoothing filter we use a concatenation of Python numpy library's outer and linspace functions applied in succession over varying frequency channels.
-For defining our noise threshold that will serve as noise profile, we use the sum of the mean and standard numpy functions applied over the Fourier transform of the audio sample, in decibels.
-We show the pseudo-code for our denoising function as Algorithm~\ref{denoise}.
+We show a high-level pseudo-code of such denoising function as Algorithm~\ref{denoise}.